-The advantage of some of these early models is that they typically run much faster than the latest high-fidelity models (Figure 4), without losing a great deal of accuracy.
+The advantage of some of these early models is that they typically run much faster than the latest high-fidelity models (Figure 5), without a significant loss of accuracy.
 However, the use of atmosphere models that were designed to fit a select altitude range (e.g., the "exponential" atmosphere model depicted below) or models that do not accommodate solar activity variations should be avoided as they miss too much of the atmospheric density variations to be sufficiently accurate.

 There are some early models (e.g., Jacchia 1971 shown below) which accommodate solar activity variations and also run very fast; these models can work well for long-duration orbit lifetime studies where numerous cases are to be examined.
-Conversely, use of the more recent atmosphere models (e.g., MSISE2000 and Jacchia-Bowman) are encouraged because they have substantially more atmospheric drag data incorporated as the foundation of their underlying assumptions.
-A crude comparison of a sampling of atmosphere models for a single test case is shown in Figures 5 and 6, illustrating the range of temperatures and densities exhibited by the various models.
+Conversely, use of the more recent atmosphere models are encouraged because they have substantially more atmospheric drag data incorporated as the foundation of their underlying assumptions.
+A crude comparison of a sampling of atmosphere models for a single test case is shown in Figures 6 and 7, illustrating the range of temperatures and densities exhibited by the various models.
+Although this standard does not presume to direct which atmosphere model the analyst should use, the reader is encouraged to seek atmosphere model guidance from existing and upcoming ISO Standards and CIRA Working Group (e.g. CIRA-2008) recommendations.
+Models worthy of consideration include, but are not limited to, the NRLMSISE-0011, JB200612, JB200813, GRAM-0714, DTM-200015 and GOST16 models.